 - Stop at Tunnel View for the famous view of Yosemite Valley (directions here).
 It’s a quick 5-minute stop, but if you’re looking for the perfect group photo for your trip, this is it.

-- Visit Glacier Point for the best panorama of Half Dome and the High Sierra.
-Driving out-and-back to Glacier Point takes 45 minutes each way, but the vistas are worth it (directions).
+- Take a hike.
 If you want to stretch your legs, you can either stroll the paved paths along the Glacier Point promontory, or stop to hike at one of the numerous trailheads along the drive.
-Taft Point is a great option: 2.3 miles roundtrip, to more stunning views of Yosemite Valley below (directions here).
+Taft Point is another great option: 2.3 miles roundtrip, to dizzying views of Yosemite Valley 3,000 feet below (directions here).

 Day 3: Sequoia National Park